Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 Indiana Stats and Trends

-- Thus far this year Indiana has one win against the spread.
+- So far this season Indiana has one win against the spread.

-- The Hoosiers have yet to cover the spread this season when underdogs by 3.5 points or more in three chances.
+- The Hoosiers have yet to cover the spread this year when underdogs by 4.5 points or more.

-- Indiana's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- Indiana's games this season have gone over the total in three out of five opportunities (60%).

-- Indiana is 1-2 against the spread and 2-1 overall when the team scores more than 19.3 points.
+- When Indiana records more than 19.3 points, it is 1-2 against the spread and 2-1 overall.

-- This year the Hoosiers have turned the ball over nine times, while the Spartans have forced 9 turnovers.
+- The Hoosiers have nine giveaways this season, while the Spartans have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.